getsentry/sentry-docs/docs/learn/search.rst

 .. describe:: user.ip

     Restrict results to issues affecting the given user.

+.. describe:: age

+    Restrict results to issues created since ``age``.
+The syntax is similar to the unix ``find`` command:

+    # issues new in the last 24 hours
+    age:-24h

+    # issues older than 12 hours
+    age:+12h

+    # issues created between 12 and 24 hours ago
+    age:+12h age:-24h

 Additionally you can use any tag you've specified as a token.